Tidwell/nodeSteam/README.md

 Use of the API requires an API key, obtainable [here](http://steamcommunity.com/dev/apikey).

 This implementation is not supported, endorsed, or created by Valve - I'm just a fan.
-This is just a wrapper - all of valve's terms and conditions for using their API still apply, see the [http://steamcommunity.com/dev](steam community developer page) for additional information.
+This is just a wrapper - all of Calve's terms and conditions for using their API still apply, see the [Steam community developer page](http://steamcommunity.com/dev) for additional information.

 ## Installation